milind-windsurf/pensando-elk/README.md

      `docker compose up --detach`

-  7. From the install directory, load the elasticsearch schema (mappings) for the Pensando DSS Firewall index-pattern using the following cli:
+  11. From the install directory, load the elasticsearch schema (mappings) for the Pensando DSS Firewall index-pattern using the following cli:

      `curl -XPUT -H'Content-Type: application/json' 'http://localhost:9200/_index_template/pensando-fwlog?pretty' -d @./elasticsearch/pensando_fwlog_mapping.json`

-  8. Give it about 5 minutes to start up and point your browser to the ip of your ELK cluster, port 5601
+  12. Give it about 5 minutes to start up and point your browser to the ip of your ELK cluster, port 5601

-  9. In Kibana, import ```./kibana/pensando-dss-elk.ndjson``` into your saved objects
+  13. In Kibana, import ```./kibana/pensando-dss-elk.ndjson``` into your saved objects

- 10. In Kibana, import ```./kibana/kibana-7.17.x-flow-codex.ndjson``` into your saved objects
+  14. In Kibana, import ```./kibana/kibana-7.17.x-flow-codex.ndjson``` into your saved objects

- 11. Using PSM, point your DSS firewall syslog (RFC5424) at the IP of your ELK cluster, UDP port 5514  (this number can be changed in the logstash/taormina.conf file in the input section at the top)*

- 12. Using PSM, point your DSS IPFix flows at the IP of your ELK cluster, UDP port 9995  (this port number can be changed in the docker-compose file using the EF_FLOW_SERVER_UDP_PORT parameter)*

- 13. Use basic docker commands, like ```docker ps``` and ```docker logs <container name>``` to view status of how the containers are doing -
+  15. Use basic docker commands, like ```docker ps``` and ```docker logs <container name>``` to view status of how the containers are doing -

 *NOTE: It could take about 5 mins for visualizations to become populated in both the DSS and IPFix dashboards.